Adesh23/Adesh23/README.md

 - 👋 Hi, I’m @Adesh23
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning
-- 💞️ I’m looking for an intern ship
+- 💞️ I’m looking for an internship

 - 📫 You can mail me at adesh.narnaware2013@gmail.com

 <!---